-Chances are when you think of rosacea, you think of a singular chronic skin condition that causes red skin, often on the face.
+Chances are when you think of rosacea, you think of a singular chronic skin condition that causes redness and flushing on the face.
 However, there are actually four distinct types of rosacea.

 So, let’s uncover what exactly papulopustular rosacea looks like, how it compares to acne, and how to treat it.